How to Buy a Home If You Don't Qualify For a Mortgage

 Borrowing Money from Family

-Many parents with equity in their home or in the bank will gladly gift or lend their adult children the money to put money down.
+Many parents with equity in their home or the bank will gladly gift or lend their adult children the money to put money down.

 Sometimes, this reason alone can exclude borrowing from family as an option.